Tight inventories, rising prices hurt U.S. home sales

 The weak sales come on the heels of reports last week showing a drop in housing starts in October and a dip in confidence among home builders.
 Economists had forecast sales falling to a rate of 5.40 million units last month.

 The dollar rose to an eight-month high against a basket of currencies, while prices for U.S. government debt were up marginally.
-The housing index .HGX rose 0.32 percent as the shortage of houses for sale was seen boosting homebuilders such as D.R.
-Horton Inc (DHI.N) and Lennar Corp (LEN.N).
+The housing index rose 0.32 percent as the shortage of houses for sale was seen boosting homebuilders such as D.R.
+Horton Inc and Lennar Corp.

 A separate report showed Markit's Purchasing Managers Index hit a 25-month low in early November, highlighting continued weakness in the factory sector.
 The decline, however, brought the PMI in line with the Institute for Supply Management survey, which has a longer history of tracking the manufacturing sector.